 Guidelines currently exist in Western Australia under the Department of Mines and Petroleum (DMP).
 These are used to help govern the provision of emergency refuge in Australian metalliferous (hard rock) mines.
 The guideline, ‘Refuge Chambers in Underground Mines’, is updated each year and is referred to by the Mines Inspectorates Office when conducting on-site safety inspections.

-Similarly the International Tunneling and Underground Space Association (ITA) Working Group 5 identified the need for guidance on the provision of refuge chambers in tunnels under construction.
+Similarly, the International Tunneling and Underground Space Association (ITA) Working Group 5 identified the need for guidance on providing refuge chambers in tunnels under construction.
 MineARC Systems meets all ITA guidelines when custom engineering chambers for tunnelling projects.